 He was not given a hard time when last on his return at Chester in May, but had a wide draw there, and it appeared a run to blow the cobwebs away

-He should strip much fitter now and is 3lb above his last winning mark which suggests he is capable of landing another decent prize off his rating, and has won twice on soft ground, so conditions should hinder him.
+He should strip much fitter now and is 3lb above his last winning mark which suggests he is capable of landing another decent prize off his rating, and has won twice on soft ground, so conditions should not hinder him.
 Each-way claims.

 A 220,000gns, he has failed to live up to his billing so far, but there was certainly cause for optimism at Goodwood last time out when he was short of room, before staying on into fourth.
 The undulations of this track might just suit and still off a mark of 97, I harbour hopes that he will prove better than that mark in time.